CDDelta/ngx-monetization/README.md

 # ngx-monetization

-Use the Web Monetization API in Angular!
+Web Monetization API for Angular!

 `ngx-monetization` helps you interact with the Web Monetization API with an observable-based API.

 The Web Monetization API is
 **a JavaScript browser API which allows the creation of a payment stream from the user agent to the website**, read more about it [here](https://webmonetization.org/).

+Check out the demo [here](https://cddelta.github.io/ngx-monetization/).

 ## Install